The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Apocalyptic FolkTM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

 A notable exception within the ranks of industrial music came from the musicians who, led by David Tibet's Current 93, moved away from industrial music and ventured into a new form of folk, no less ominous and depressed.
 That "apocalyptic folk" was industrial music's version of the classical lied.
-Douglas Pierce and Tony Wakeford launched Death In June (1), the project that was most directly influenced by Tibet.
-After Wakeford formed Sol Invictus, Pierce released his best collection of emphatic, martial and lugubrious ballads, Brown Book (?
+Douglas Pearce and Tony Wakeford launched Death In June (1), the project that was most directly influenced by Tibet.
+After Wakeford formed Sol Invictus, Pearce released his best collection of emphatic, martial and lugubrious ballads, Brown Book (?
 1986/?
 1987 - ?
 1987).
 Sol Invictus played magical and ancestral folk, reminiscent of druidic legends and embellished with electronic and neo-classical arrangements.

 Straddling the line between Nico, In The Nursery and medieval/exotic music, film music and industrial music, the expressionistic school of Slovenia became the first relevant experience in Eastern Europe: Autopsia (1), whose mid-life Kristallmacht (? ? - sep 1993) was a gothic neo-classical symphony, Laibach (1), whose Nova Akropola (?
 1985 - feb 1986) was a collection of gloomy post-industrial ballads, and Borghesia led the pack.
 They had a tendency to focus on depicting horror and violence.